elixir-lang/elixir/lib/elixir/pages/mix-and-otp/supervisor-and-application.md

 Oops, it's already started.
 Mix starts the current application and all of its dependencies automatically.
 This is also true for `mix test` and many other Mix commands.

 You can change this behaviour by giving the `--no-start` flag to Mix.
-It is rarely used in practice but it allows us to understand the underlying mechanisms better.
+It is rarely used in practice, but it allows us to understand the underlying mechanisms better.
 Let's give it a try.

 Invoking `mix` is the same as `mix run`.
 Therefore, if you want to pass a flag to `mix` or `iex -S mix`, we just need to add the task name and the desired flags.
 For example, run `iex -S mix run --no-start`: